NBA: Cavaliers, Pelicans, Bucks And Wizards Win

 The Cleveland Cavaliers beat the New York Knicks 104 – 101 from 15 points down in the fourth quarter and 23 points down overall.
-Lebron James was instrumental in making up for a 23 point deficit by scoring 23 points, 12 assists and nine rebounds.
+LeBron James was instrumental in making up for a 23 point deficit by scoring 23 points, 12 assists and nine rebounds.
 Kyle Korver scored 21 points and five rebounds and Dwayne Wade scored 15 points and got eight rebounds.
+The Knicks were the more aggressive side at the half apparently unhappy with statements by LeBron James about the Knicks.

 Tim Hardaway Jr. was the main man for the Knicks, scoring 28 points, 10 rebounds and five assists.
 The Cavaliers fought hard, dominating the final quarter of the game and outscoring the Knicks by 43 -25 in the fourth.
 The New York Knicks are No. 6 in the league table with seven wins and six defeats while the Cavaliers are No. 8 with seven wins and seven defeats in the Eastern conference.